Updated March 31, 2026

 - Ohio businesses that hire 1 or more employees generally need workers' compensation coverage, while sole proprietors, partners, LLC members, and family farm corporate officers are listed exemptions.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so a product designer may need a certificate before signing or renewing space.
+- Most commercial leases in Ohio require proof of general liability coverage, so a product designer may need a certificate before signing or renewing space.

 - The Ohio Department of Insurance regulates the market, so buyers should confirm policy forms, endorsements, and carrier filings through the state-regulated process.